 -

-- Buy a padlock that is more resilient to weather and freezing cold temperatures.
-Locks with fewer moving parts, such as a ball-bearing system, are less likely to freeze.
-Conversely, locks with spring-loaded bars and combination padlocks are more likely to freeze as they have more moving parts.
+- Choose a padlock designed for harsh weather and cold temperatures.
+Locks with fewer moving parts, such as a ball-bearing system, are less likely to freeze than combination locks or those with spring-loaded bars.

 -